LIU25030814/25030814/README.md

 ```
 <img width="1023" height="168" alt="image" src="https://github.com/user-attachments/assets/31e9f47b-6b3c-432b-9fe1-294ed9df4a1d" />

 > This is an advanced webshell specifically designed for PHP, which includes features such as class terminal interaction, file management, port scanning, and bounce shell.
-Compared to regular webshells, it has stronger and more hidden functions
+Compared to regular webshells, it has stronger and more hidden functions.

 - [【学习分享】kali下的weevely小工具的使用](https://www.bilibili.com/video/BV1VE411P7KC/?spm_id_from=..search-card.all.click&vd_source=89914d17e8560abebdbcebba80dbc8ee)

 ### 8 Dns2tcp
+> This is a tunneling tool based on the DNS protocol, very covert, with traffic like normal domain name resolution that can penetrate internal network isolation; However, the speed is slow and requires one's own domain name and server
 ### 9 Cryptcat
+> This is an encrypted version of Netcat, so traffic is encrypted by default and can listen to ports, bounce shells, and file transfers.